 My Parents Experience in Deciding to Homeschool in High School

-While some may wonder how to do it, there are many homeschool graduates who stand testament to the fact that you can home educate for the high school years and still successfully enter college.
+While some may wonder how to do it, many homeschool graduates stand testament that you can home educate for the high school years and still successfully enter college.
 Sadly, many parents believe they can no longer teach their children at home as tutoring has become too difficult.

 My parents eventually decided to keep homeschooling us when we strongly (and tearfully) objected to school.
 This is what my Dad, Bill thought: